 Since corporal punishment is a process it needs both parents to be in agreement on its administration.
 They also act as checks and balance between themselves to warn each other if there seem to go beyond what is necessary.
 Corporal punishment prepares our children for life in the real world.
 A lesson that there will be painful consequences for certain actions.
 Persevere with discipline as long as the children are under your roof.
 The rewards are not apparent today, its like planting a seed and watering a seed which will only bear fruit years later.

-Scientific research says that spanking is not effective but I do not agree with the research because it seems to only focus on ‘excessive beating’, ‘spanking frequently’ and ‘harsh physical punishment.’
-Research does not seem to take into account the process of how they came to the spanking, the attitude of the spanker and other immeasurable circumstances.
+Scientific research says that spanking is not effective.
+I do not agree with the research.
+The research seems to focus on ‘excessive beating’, ‘spanking frequently’ and ‘harsh physical punishment.’
+Research does not seem to take into account the process of how they came to the spanking.
+Attitude of the spanker and other immeasurable circumstances are not considered.
 ‘Chasten your son while there is hope, and let not your soul spare for his crying- Prov 19:18.’

 After writing this piece I decided to do an interview with my kids and hear their thoughts on various rights.